 Strawberry Ingredients: Apple puree concentrate, pear puree concentrate, strawberry puree, lemon juice concentrate, strawberry juice concentrate with other natural flavors.

-Fruit Strips and Roll-Ups for Occasional Treats:
+Examples of Fruit Strips and Roll-Ups for Occasional Treats:

 Healthy-looking fruit strips and fruit roll-ups can contain excess added sugar.
 Juice concentrates are a form of added sugar, so consider only eating these snacks as an occasional treat.